Actindo-AG/Documentation/POS/UserInterface/01a_Cashpoint.md

 ![Age verification](../../Assets/Screenshots/POS/Sales/Cashpoint/AgeVerification.png "[Age verification]")
     <!---Screenshot neu machen-->

 The *Age verification* pop-up window is displayed if a selected offer is not suitable for children and young people.
+For detailed information, see [Verify the age](../Operation/02_SelectOffer.md#verify-the-age).

 - [AGE OF BUYER CONFIRMED]
    Click this button if f the customer is allowed to buy this offer.

 - [CANCEL]
    Click this button if the customer is too young to buy this offer.